Sajad Haider: Sitara-e-Jurat

-“Squadron Leader Syed Sajjad Haider displayed exceptional leadership, courage and flying skill in the operations against the enemy during the Indo-Pak War.
+"Squadron Leader Syed Sajjad Haider displayed exceptional leadership, courage and flying skill in the operations against the enemy during the Indo-Pak War.
 He destroyed four enemy aircraft, eleven enemy tanks and damaged three tanks.
 Throughout the operations, his attitude both on the ground and in the air was exemplary.
 He infused his pilots with aggressiveness.
-The strike mission which he led on 6th September 1965, against Pathankot airfield, where his formation destroyed 13 enemy aircraft including two MIG-21’s, was conducted in the best traditions of the Pakistan Air Force.
+The strike mission which he led on 6th September 1965, against Pathankot airfield, where his formation destroyed 13 enemy aircraft including two MIG-21's, was conducted in the best traditions of the Pakistan Air Force.
 The formation carried out repeated attacks in the face of heavy ack-ack.
 For the determination, courage and exceptional flying skill with which he flew and led his squadron during operations against the enemy.
-Squadron Leader Syed Sajjad Haider, is awarded SJ.”
+Squadron Leader Syed Sajjad Haider, is awarded SJ."

 War of 1971

-After serving as Commander No. 14 Sqn (stationed at PAF Base Dacca) from April 1969 to November 1970, Sajjad was nominated for the Joint Service Defence College in the United Kingdom.
-Upon returning in September 1971, he took command of the No 33 Wing at Sargodha.
-However, as tensions between India and Pakistan heightened, he faced the challenge of preparing the Wing for any impending threat.
+After serving as Commander No. 14 Sqn (stationed at PAF Base Dacca) from April 1969 to November 1970, Haider was nominated for the Joint Service Defence College in the United Kingdom.
+On his return in September 1971, he took command of the No 33 Wing at Sargodha.
+As tensions between India and Pakistan heightened, he faced the challenge of preparing the Wing for any impending threat.

 The Wing under his leadership, included No. 5 Sqn of Mirages, No. 25 Sqn with Sabres, No. 23 Sqn with newly inducted Chinese F-6 and No. 11 Sqn with F-104s.
 Haider drawing on his experience from the 1965 War, swiftly readied the Wing for a potential conflict.
 One of his initial actions was to convert to the newly inducted French Mirages, which he flew a couple of missions on and became operational in no time.
 As he settled into his role, the 1971 War broke out.

-Undeterred, Sajjad led the Wing in notable contributions, with No. 5 Squadron PAF conducting successful strike missions in India's Amritsar, Pathankot, and the famous strike on Mukerian railway station.
+He led the Wing in notable contributions, with No. 5 Sqn conducting successful strike missions in India on Amritsar, Pathankot, and the famous strike on Mukerian railway station.
 He wrote that he personally flew various missions on Mirages, F-86s, and F-6s, often undertaking two missions a day despite heavy office commitments.

-The Wing played a crucial role in close support operations, conducting nearly 200 missions in the Zafarwal-Chawinda sector.
-No 33 wing destroyed a significant fuel dump at Akhnoor on 10 December.
-From 12 to 15 December, No 33 Wing flew 50 to 60 missions daily.
-In battles against Indian armor, the Wing, particularly the F-6 Sqn, inflicted substantial damage, contributing significantly to stalling the Indian assault on the Sialkot sector.
-Under Haider's command, No 33 Wing excelled in air combat, with young pilots achieving kills against superior IAF aircraft.
+The Wing played a crucial role in close support operations, conducting nearly 200 missions in the Zafarwal-Chawinda sector and also destroyed a significant fuel dump at Akhnoor on 10 December.
+From 12 to 15 December, the Wing flew 50 to 60 missions daily.
+In battles against Indian armor, the Wing, particularly the F-6 Squadron, inflicted substantial damage, contributing significantly to stalling the Indian assault on the Sialkot sector.
+Under Haider's command, the Wing excelled in air combat with young pilots achieving kills against superior IAF aircraft.